-Sexual harassment is a serious situation that is currently regulated by law.
+Sexual harassment is a serious situation.
 According to the U.S. Equal Employment Opportunity Commission (EEOC), it is against the law to harass a person because of that person’s sex.

 Harassment is further defined as including any or all of the following:

 - Unwelcome sexual advances